Gil de Leon

-Guillermo Evangelista de León, simply known as Gil de León, was a Filipino film actor and director.
+Guillermo Evangelista de León (June 25, 1919 – February 19, 1992), simply known as Gil de León, was a Filipino film actor and director.

 Career

-He made his first movie after World War II.
+De León made his first movie after World War II.
 The movie is Orasang Ginto aka Golden Clock under LVN Pictures where he stayed in the said company for almost 3 decades.

+De León was the first actor to win the FAMAS Best Supporting Actor trophy for Korea.
+In 1955, he was nominated FAMAS Best Supporting Actor for Sanda Wong.

-His directorial debut was in Glory at Dawn (1958) under PMP Pictures.
+De León's directorial debut was in Glory at Dawn (1958) under PMP Pictures.
 He made two movies under MC Production such as Juan Tamad with Manuel Conde and Vende Cristo.
-He played most of his film as a villain and other supporting roles.
+He played as a villain and other supporting roles in most of his films.
 He continued acting up to the 1980s.

 Personal life

-He married LVN movie star, Lilia Dizon, until they separated in the 1966.
-They have three children, who inherited their talents in acting: Pinky de León. the eldest, Christopher de León and Lara Melissa de León.
+De León married LVN movie star, Lilia Dizon in 1945 until they separated in the 1966.
+They have three children, who inherited their talents in acting: Pinky de León, Christopher de León and Lara Melissa de León.
+Several of his grandchildren and great-grandchildren have also joined show business.

+Death

+De León died of bone marrow cancer on February 19, 1992, at the age of 72.